 The Christmas season is rolling around again and in less than a few weeks schools will close for the summer holidays, families will be finalising travel plans or everyone will finally agree that turkey does not have to be on the menu.

 Many families are looking forward to the festivities, and yet there is a marginalised group who love and hate this season.
 For parents of children with challenges, this time of year can be a stark reminder that they are parenting from the trenches.

 When the holiday season is not full of cheer, we learn to parent from the trenches

 When Savannah was in school, this time of year was incredibly difficult for me.
 The end of the school year was also the end of the routines that sometimes held families like mine in careful balance.
 Many children with special needs, do not always enjoy the holiday hustle and bustle.
 This makes for a time of year that is challenging for families.

 Parents have to go it alone when caregivers go on leave or when support from family and friends becomes scarce.
 For families like us, we do not simply “go on holiday or join the big family lunch”.
-What is fun and enjoyable for the rest of society can be stressful for the family with a child with special needs.
+What is fun for the rest of society can be stressful for the family with a child with special needs.

 These are some tips that worked for my family: